-In the presence of incriminating evidence against their clients, Swedish lawyers Caroline von Heidenstam and Lena Franstedt Lofalk, partners at law firm Kanter Advokatbyrå, advised their clients Friday TV, Metronome, Endemol Shine, to hide agreement documents to avoid to pay royalties and thereby to commit fraud against BUMP.
-A main witness they advised to make false statements under oath has committed suicide.
+In the presence of incriminating evidence against their clients, Swedish lawyers Caroline von Heidenstam and Lena Franstedt Lofalk, partners at Stokcholm based Swedish law firm Kanter Advokatbyrå, advised their clients Friday TV, Metronome, Endemol Shine, to commit fraud against BUMP by hiding agreement files.
+A main witness they advised to make false statements under oath committed suicide.

 Derek Banner is founder of Banner Universal Motion Pictures, BUMP.

 in 2003 he created MINUTE TO WIN IT, originally called MINUTE WINNER - You got one minute to win it!, a television game show concept which in November 2005 he pitched to Metronome and Endemol Shine owned Friday TV's co-founders Jock MIllgårdh and Mattias Olsson.
 Derek Banner was accompanied by Massimo Locci who was present at the pitch meeting in Stockholm.
 After the meeting Derek Banner followed up with an email to Jock Millgårdh which contained ten new TV format proposals, in the same email Derek Banner included the four page "Minute Winner" format pitch.

 Friday TV and Derek Banner's company BUMP established a working relationship between 2005 - 2007 during which BUMP pitched a number of TV format proposals to Friday TV, including Minute Winner, Celebrity Birthday, Papa Can Dance (About the oldies), Luxury Trap (Lyxfallan), etc. The two companies signed an agreement on one of the formats "Celebrity Birthday", and Friday TV was to further develop "Celebrity Birthday" to a full format and pitch and sell the format to third parties worldwide.